-Entries must have been completed by an individual(not group project) since the 2017 Youth Fair and evaluated in a 4-H, FCCLA or FFA activity.
+Entries must have been completed by an individual (not group project) since the 2019 Youth Fair and evaluated in a 4-H, FCCLA or FFA activity. xAn entry from a previous year may not be repaired/updated/refinished and then reentered in any upcoming fair.

 All forms including exhibit tags, recipes, judges sheets etc. that are required to be submitted with exhibit must be attached to each exhibit and must be completely filled out legibly in ink.
 Exhibit tags will be available prior to the fair.
 Judges sheets are available online.
+MAY BE PRINTED IN ADVANCE, WE WILL ASK YOU TO FILL THEM OUT PRIOR TO ENTERING YOUR EXHIBIT.